-Manila Water Company holds the exclusive right to provide water and used water services to the eastern side of Metro Manila (“Manila Concession” or “East Zone”) under a Concession Agreement (“CA”) entered into between the Company and Metropolitan Waterworks and Sewerage System (“MWSS”) in August 1997.
+Manila Water holds the right to provide water and wastewater services to the eastern side of Metro Manila under a Concession Agreement (“CA”) entered into between Manila Water and the Metropolitan Waterworks and Sewerage System (“MWSS”) in August 1997 (“Manila Concession”).
 The original term of the concession was for a period of 25 years to expire in 2022.
-The Company’s concession was extended by another 15 years by MWSS and the Philippine Government in 2009, thereby extending the term from May 2022 to May 2037.
+The Manila Concession was extended by another 15 years by MWSS and the Philippine Government in 2009, thereby extending the term from May 2022 to May 2037.